Borrowed Bites

 • Autumn Chopped Salad

-📋 Recipe
+Recipe

-4-Ingredient Smoked Turkey Breast Brine
+Turkey Breast Brine Recipe

-This simple, but oh so flavorful, Smoked Turkey Breast Brine is infused with the perfect blend of apple and spices.
-It’s the best way to ensure a juicy turkey breast on Thanksgiving or any time of year.
-Plus it’s easily customizable!
+This simple, but oh so flavorful, Smoked Turkey Breast Brine is infused with the perfect blend of fruit and spices.
+It's the best way to ensure a juicy turkey breast on Thanksgiving or any time of year.
+Plus it's easily customizable!

-5 from 4 votes
+5 from 5 votes

-Print Pin Rate
+Print Pin Save Saved!
+Rate

 Course: Dinner